captsens/clichart/README.rst

 2. Installation
 ===============
-See docs/txt/installation.txt or docs/html/installation.html.
+See docs/text/installation.rst or docs/html/installation.html.

 3. Documentation
 ================
-See docs/txt/index.txt or docs/html/index.html.
-In particular, the Quick Start guide (docs/txt/quickstart.txt or docs/html/quickstart.html) is a good jumping-off point.
+See docs/text/index.rst or docs/html/index.html.
+In particular, the Quick Start guide (docs/text/quickstart.rst or docs/html/quickstart.html) is a good jumping-off point.

 4. Licence
 ==========
-clichart is licensed under the GNU Lesser (or Library) General Public Licence - see the LICENCE.txt file.
+clichart is licensed under the GNU Lesser (or Library) General Public Licence - see the LICENCE.rst file.

 5. Development
 ==============
-See docs/txt/development.txt or docs/html/development.html for details.
+See docs/text/development.rst or docs/html/development.html for details.